microsoft/vscode-docs/tutorials/static-website/create-app.md

 ---
 # Create your Node.js application

 In this section, you will create a simple static website that can be deployed to the cloud.
-This tutorial uses `create-react-app`, a React utility CLI, to quickly scaffold out a simple React app from the terminal.
+This tutorial uses [create-react-app](https://github.com/facebook/create-react-app), a React utility CLI, to quickly scaffold out a simple React app from the terminal.
 However, if you want to use Angular, Vue, any other framework, or just a folder with a few HTML files, those will all work too.

-> **Tip:** If you already have your own application ready to deploy, you can skip ahead to [Deploy the Website](/tutorials/static-website/deploy-app.md).
+> **Tip:** If you already have your own application ready to deploy, you can skip ahead to [Deploy the Website](/tutorials/static-website/choose-deployment.md).

 ## Install the create-react-app npm package